 Student Loan Repayment Scams

-Federal Student Loan Repayments are scheduled to begin on May 1, 2022.
+The student loan payment pause is extended until the U.S. Department of Education is permitted to implement the debt relief program or the litigation is resolved.
+Payments will restart 60 days later.
+If the debt relief program has not been implemented and the litigation has not been resolved by June 30, 2023 — payments will resume 60 days after that.
 Remember that scammers take advantage of every opportunity to steal money and personal information and may contact you by call, text, email, and even social media.
 The Wisconsin Bankers Association (WBA) shared the top four scam scenarios seen in student loan repayment scams:

 - Upfront Costs.
 Scammers charge illegal fees to borrowers attempting to access free debt-relief programs.

 - Illegitimate FSA-ID Requests.
 Like your social security number, this ID allows scammers access to secure personal and payment information.

 - False Promise of Forgiveness.
 Scammers do not know the details of your borrowing situation - they may make promises most people do not qualify for.

 - False Partnership Claims.
 Verify that any source claiming partnership with the government, loan providers, and/or the Department of Education are legitimate.

 View the WBA's Student Loan Repayment Scams document.

 Tax-Related Identity Theft

 Tax-related identity theft occurs when someone uses your stolen personal information to file a tax return.
 The IRS notes that you may be a victim of tax-related identity theft if: